AdamLien/dify-mcp-client/README.md

 ```
 Once this field is added, the Dify platform will allow the installation of all plugins that are not listed (and thus not verified) in the Dify Marketplace.
 > [!TIP]
 > Marketplace need Approval.
-If stars⭐ reach 100, I'll consider to make PR for them.
+I'm preparing to make PR for them after refactoring.
+> Perhaps I'll provide as a new plugin (UI-TARS-SDK as a Dify tool) separately

 ## Where does this plugin show up?
 - It takes few minutes to install